Peter Gabriel (1977 album): Background and recording

 Peter Gabriel was recorded at The Soundstage in Toronto in the autumn of 1976, with additional sessions at Morgan and Olympic Studios in London.
-Gabriel was uncertain of what parts he could and could not perform, so he agreed to Ezrin's choice of musicians, including bassist Tony Levin and guitarist Robert Fripp to cover Gabriel's soundscape-oriented ideas.
-Gabriel recalled the Toronto sessions as "fast, exciting and hot".
+Gabriel was uncertain of what parts he could and could not perform, so he agreed to Ezrin's choice of musicians, including bassist Tony Levin.
+Some of the musicians, including synthesizer player Larry Fast and guitarist Robert Fripp, were selected by Gabriel to tackle his soundscape-oriented ideas.
+Roy Bittan of the E Street Band was originally contacted to contribute keyboards on the album, but management prevented him from participating, so Gabriel selected Jozef Chirowski as his keyboardist instead.
+Ezrin was responsible for recruiting the remaining musicians, including drummer Allan Schwartzberg, percussionist Jimmy Maelen, and guitarist Steve Hunter.
+Many of the session musicians had previously worked together on some Lou Reed and Alice Cooper records.
+Gabriel recalled that the Toronto sessions as "fast, exciting and hot".
 After two days of hearing Levin play, Gabriel invited him to play on the tour.
-Other musicians involved were drummer Allan Schwartzberg, percussionist Jimmy Maelen, guitarist Steve Hunter, keyboardist Jozef Chirowski, and Larry Fast on synthesisers and programming.

 Although mainly happy with the music, Gabriel felt that the album, particularly "Here Comes the Flood", was overproduced.
 Piano-only or piano with synth versions of that song appear on Fripp's album Exposure and his appearance on Kate Bush's television special in December 1979, in which Gabriel and Bush sang "Another Day" by Roy Harper.
 A third version appeared on the 1990 compilation album Shaking the Tree: Sixteen Golden Greats.
-Gabriel often performs the song live, accompanied by only himself on keyboard, either in German or English, depending on the audience.
-The song was debuted during an appearance on Thames Television's Good Afternoon in the summer of 1976.
+Gabriel often performs the song live, accompanied by only himself on keyboard, either in German (called "Jetzt Kommt Die Flut") or English, depending on the audience.
+The song debuted during an appearance on Thames Television's Good Afternoon in the summer of 1976.